IHTFY/batches/README.md

 Save a livestream with an .m3u8 manifest file.

-- `Stream Link`: The url to the .m3u8 (could be a downloaded .m3u8 only if the chunks have absolute paths, but that is rare)
+- `Stream Link` - The url to the .m3u8 (could be a downloaded .m3u8 only if the chunks have absolute paths, but that is rare)
-- `Filename`: The filename of the output file
+- `Filename` - The filename of the output file
-- `C:...`: Set the path to the output file.
+- `C:...` - Set the path to the output file.
 Use `%name` to use the input filename

 Run the batch file then input the `url` and `filename`.